 - There is an annual tax-free gift allowance of £3,000

 - Parents may contribute up to £5,000 towards a child’s wedding

-- Grandparents and great-grandparents can also give exempt wedding gifts of up to £2,500; whilst non-relatives can gift up to £1,000.Multiple gifts of up to £250 per recipient (subject to no other allowance being used).
+- Grandparents and great-grandparents can also give wedding gifts of up to £2,500, while non-relatives can give up to £1,000

-- Gifts exchanged between spouses or civil partners living in the UK are potentially exempt from inheritance tax.
+- Gifts exchanged between spouses or civil partners in the UK are usually exempt from inheritance tax

 Investing for children

-Capital gains tax – reporting and payment window for UK residents
+Capital gains tax on property for UK residents

 If you sell a UK residential property that’s not your main home, you will have to pay capital gains tax on the profit you make from the sale.
 There is currently a small tax-free allowance of £12,300, but this will reduce to £6,000 in 2023/24 and £3,000 the following year.